aMahanna/picsumvision/README.md

 * GET `/api/info/randomkeys` - Returns random labels (generated from ArangoDB)
 * GET `/api/info/metrics` - Returns database collection counts

+## Configuring New Collections

+Adding a new collections is a simple as creating a file under `/src/collections`, and updating the `documentCollections` and `edgeCollections` arrays in `database.ts` to indicate that you have added new collections.

+Keep in mind that collections are created in pairs.
+You create a Document collection to store the data you want to add, and you create an Edge collection to connect your Document collection with other Document collections.

+If you would like as well, you can update the `populate.ts` to generate some data into your new collections.
+However, you do not need to modify the `onboard.ts` or `clear.ts` scripts, as it will take into account your changes, based on the `documentCollections` and `edgeCollections` values.

+## Configuring New Queries

+Simply create a new `export async function...` in `/src/queries.ts`, and you can begin to reference it in an existing Search / Info API Route, or create a new API / Endpoint.

 ## Extra Information